soreikomori/ReplayMixPlus/.github/README.md

 > **Why do I have to input my last.fm password?**

 In order for the API to communicate with your last.fm and ask for data, it needs to authenticate that you're the one using it by using your password hashed with MD5.
-This means that, after you input it, it will be saved on lastfmcreds.json and will never leave your device- as pyLast will only communicate using the hashed version.
+This means that, after you input it, a hashed version will be saved on lastfmcreds.json and will never leave your device- as pyLast will only communicate using the hashed version.

+That said, you should take care that the lastfmcreds.json file is not shared with anyone, as it will contain your API key and secret, as well as your hashed password.

 > **What's the "Compendium"?**